ViaQ/elasticsearch-templates/templates/openshift/README.md

 The template files are automatically generated.
 Please _do not edit_ the files directly.

-In order to edit the template please modify [objects.yml](objects.yml) and the respective object type files.
+In order to edit the template please modify [template-operations.yml](template-operations.yml), [template-project.yml](template-project.yml) and the respective namespace files referenced there.

 To rebuild the template, run:
-> python ../scripts/generate_template.py . ../../objects_dir
+> make

 For details about the mapping please see [ElasticSearch reference](https://www.elastic.co/guide/en/elasticsearch/reference/current/indices-templates.html) and [Kibana reference](https://www.elastic.co/guide/en/kibana/current/index-patterns.html)